pratiqdev/axiom/README.md

   - [Markdown Syntax](#markdown-syntax)
   - [HTML Syntax](#html-syntax)
 <!-- toc -->
-Axiom is intended to be used as personal notes and reference of skills, progress and methods.
-Axiom: searchable, categorical, timestamped collection of json objects of the following types:
+Axiom is intended to be used as personal notes and reference of skills, progress and methods (basically a wiki).
+Axiom: searchable, categorical, timestamped collection of objects of the following types:

 1. 'References' - an documentation-themed collection, utilizing all components
 2. 'Concepts' - an article-themed 'simple' explanation of concepts, ideas, methodologies, etc.
-3. 'Examples' - codepens, title and description
+3. 'Examples' - codepens/sandbox, title and description

 ---